PaulBoon/dataverse-exporter-dcatap/README.md

 This exporter is based on the DCAT-AP specification for describing datasets in a standardized way.
 It allows users to export metadata from Dataverse Datasets into aDCAT-AP compliant format.

+> [!WARNING]
-__NOTE__: This exporter is a work in progress and may not yet fully comply with the DCAT-AP specification.
+> This exporter is a work in progress and may not yet fully comply with the DCAT-AP specification.

 Installation
 ------------